ACS certification

 How are CPD hours awarded for ACS events?

-CPD hours for ACS events are usually automatically recorded within a week of the event.
-For information on the hours you can claim visit the ACS Events listing.
+CPD hours for ACS events, courses and online learning are automatically reflected on your CPD records usually within a week of the event.
+For information on the hours you can claim, visit the ACS Events listing.

 You can claim CPD hours for non-ACS events you attend.
 To calculate the hours, work out how much time was spent in the sessions, excluding meal breaks.
 You can enter these hours via the online CPD log.